 - For New 52 artists, Nicola Scott is penciling Earth 2 #23, Emanuela Lupacchino is doing the cover and interior art for Supergirl #31, Rachel Dodson is inking the cover of Catwoman #31, and Amanda Conner is drawing the cover for Harley Quinn #6.

-- Outside of the New 52, Cat Staggs is doing the cover for Smallville Season 11: Alien #2 and the cover and interior art for Smallville Season 11 Special #4, while Colleen Doran is writing the all-new The Vampire Diaries #1, a spinoff of the CW TV show.
+- Outside of the New 52, Cat Staggs is doing the cover for Smallville Season 11: Lantern #2, while Bobbie Chase and Leah Moore are both writing The Vampire Diaries #5.